 Get your pen ready and write two lists.One list will be for groceries and the other one for your meal plan.
+You could use any notepad or a pre-printed pretty notepad like .
 Go day by day, thinking of your schedule and planning each meal.
 Write the items that you will need to buy on the grocery list and a complete description of the meal on the other list.
 Don’t forget to include side dishes, condiments and vegetables.
 When putting vegetables on your grocery list, make note of how many meals the vegetable should cover.
 This will ensure that you don’t buy too much and waste it in the end.
 If you are a family that typically has leftovers, schedule a “clean out the fridge day” however it may be a good idea to have a back-up plan, just in case there aren’t any leftovers.
-Your meal list should look something like this:
+Your meal list should look something like this: this

 Monday - Roasted Pork Loin with Boxed Au Gratin Potatoes and Fresh Broccoli

 Tuesday - Chicken and Apple Sausages with a Seasoned Rice Mix and Frozen Mixed Vegetables

 Wednesday - Frozen Pizza, Frozen Hot Wings and Caesar Salad Mix

 Buy the items on your list and any other essentials needed for the rest of the week.
 Don’t get side tracked and buy a bunch of extra dinner items unless it is a great price and you can store it and use it for inspiration on another week.

 Put it in Your Calendar